Deering Oaks Park: Early history

 The site holds historical significance dating to the colonial period.
-During King William's War in September 1689, Benjamin Church assisted in defending British settlers at this location against forces from New France and tribes of the Wabanaki Confederacy.
+During King William's War in September 1689, Benjamin Church assisted in defending British settlers at this location against forces from New France and tribes of the Wabanaki Confederacy in the Battle of Brackett's Wood.
 George Bramhall, for whom nearby Bramhall Hill is named, was among those killed in the conflict.

 Establishment and design

 The property was part of a larger estate owned by the Deering family since the early 19th century.
 Portland's city government had long expressed interest in acquiring the land for public use.
 In 1875, the Deering family proposed exchanging 50 acre of land for a tax abatement, an agreement the city formalized in 1879.

 The park's development was overseen by William A. Goodwin, Portland's city engineer, implementing design principles from Frederick Law Olmsted's comprehensive master plan for the city's park system.
 Goodwin's original vision remains largely intact today, with the notable exception of a small northern section lost during the construction of Interstate 295 in the mid-20th century.